plfa/plfa.github.io/src/plfa/part2/BigStep.lagda.md

 sub-sub {M = M} = plfa.part2.Substitution.sub-sub {M = M}
 ```

-We arive at the main lemma: if `M` big steps to a
+We arrive at the main lemma: if `M` big steps to a
 closure `V` in environment `γ`, and if `γ ≈ₑ σ`, then `subst σ M` reduces
 to some term `N` that is equivalent to `V`.
 We describe the proof
 below.